Riposte: An Anonymous Messaging System Handling Millions of Users: Preventing Disruptors

 Our first protocol for detecting malformed write requests works with the $(2,1)$-DPF scheme presented in Section~\ref{sec:dpf:twoserver}.
 The protocol uses only hashing and finite field additions, so it is computationally inexpensive.
 The downside is that it requires introducing a third {\em audit} server, which must not collude with either of the other two servers.
+This simple protocol draws inspiration from classical secure multi-party computation protocols~\cite{fagin1996comparing, goldreich1987play, yao1982protocols}.

-We first develop a three-party protocol called ${\sf AlmostEqual}$ that we use as a subroutine to implement the full write request validation protocol.
-The ${\sf AlmostEqual}$ protocol takes place between three parties: server $A$, server $B$, and an audit server.
-Server $A$'s private input is a vector ${\bf v}_A \in \F^n$ and server $B$'s private input is a vector ${\bf v}_B \in \F^n$.
-The audit server has no private input.
-The output of the ${\sf AlmostEqual}$ protocol is ``1'' bit if ${\bf v}_A$ and ${\bf v}_B$ differ at exactly one index and is ``0'' bit otherwise.
-As with classical secure multi-party computations, the goal of the protocol is to accurately compute the output without leaking any extraneous information about the players' private inputs~\cite{fagin1996comparing, goldreich1987play, yao1982protocols}.
-We use ${\sf AlmostEqual}$ in such a way that, whenever the client's write request is properly formed and whenever no two servers collude, the output of the protocol will be ``1.''
-Thus, we need only prove the protocol secure in the case when the output is ``1.''
+As a warm-up to the full checking protocol, we develop a three-server protocol called ${\sf AlmostEqual}$ that we use as a subroutine to implement the full write-request validation protocol.
+The ${\sf AlmostEqual}$ protocol takes place between the client and three servers: database server $A$, database server $B$, and an audit server.